MARK37 Resources

 Personal Data Privacy Act (DPDPA)

 Standard Virginia-model law with lower thresholds for a smaller state — covers businesses handling data on 35,000+ Delaware residents.
 A 2026 bill (HB 380) would significantly expand it; currently advancing through the legislature.
+Note: Delaware’s 60-day cure period ended December 31, 2025 — violations are now immediately enforceable without a grace period.
 Jan 1, 2025

 Iowa